SaiPavanYalla/XpensAuditor/README.md

 ## Tools used

 - Android Studio
-- Embedded Emulator/ Connection with an android device
+- Embedded Emulator/ USB debugging on android device

 ## Run the application